 Managing hidradenitis suppurativa: Early treatment is crucial

-It's important to diagnose hidradenitis suppurativa as soon as possible, as early diagnosis and treatment can help lessen some of the emotional and physical pain caused by the condition.
+It's important to diagnose and treat hidradenitis suppurativa as soon as possible.
+This can help prevent scarring and spreading of the condition.
+It may help lessen the physical and emotional pain caused by the condition, too.

 To diagnose hidradenitis suppurativa, doctors typically look for:

-- Lumps that occur in skin folds or areas of the body where skin rubs together, such as the armpits, under the breasts or between the buttocks
+- Lumps in skin folds or areas of the body where skin rubs together, such as the armpits, under the breasts or between the buttocks

-- Lumps that have been around for six months or more
+- Lumps that have lasted six months or more

-Unfortunately, hidradenitis suppurativa is often misdiagnosed as boils (furuncles), which also feature painful lumps under the skin.
+Unfortunately, hidradenitis suppurativa is often misdiagnosed as boils — a different type of painful lump under the skin.
 Some people with hidradenitis suppurativa wait years before their condition is correctly diagnosed.

 There is no cure for hidradenitis suppurativa, but once diagnosed, several treatment options exist.
-Your doctor will likely identify treatment goals, such as:
+Treatment goals include: